gabelula/rust-workshop/README.md

-# RUST Workshop for Beginners
+# Rust Workshop for Beginners

-This is a workshop (RailsBridge-style) for programmers that want to learn Rust.
+This is a workshop (RailsBridge-style) for programmers who want to learn Rust.
+Students are expected to already be familiar with programming topics like control flow, data structures, and types.
+Prior knowledge of a compiled language is not a requirement.

 ###### Date